Stream Network Analysis

 -o, --outputName of the output lines shapefile

---thresholdTributary upslope channel length threshold, in xy units (metres)
+--thresholdTributary upstream channel length threshold, in xy units (metres)

 --snapSnap distance, in xy units (metres)